 10. To monitor the effectiveness of Safeguarding across all the operations within Shoreditch Trust through the Safeguarding Working Group who meet quarterly (or more if necessary).

 Shoreditch Trust prioritises staff wellbeing at work.
-From 2016, in a collaborative approach across the team, we will use the Health and Safety Executive management standards, a nationally recognised tool enabling organisations to take a preventative approach to supporting employee wellbeing, to facilitate positive changes that enable people to manage stress at work.
-This will establish a robust approach, adding to our existing individual and group coaching, one-to-one staff support planning process and day-to-day support.
+As part of our approach to better understand and make targeted improvements, we use the Health and Safety Executive's management standards, a nationally recognised tool enabling organisations to take a preventative approach to supporting employee wellbeing, to facilitate positive changes that enable people to manage stress at work.
+This helps us establish a robust approach, and compliments existing initiatives, including clinical supervision, core training, individual workplans, one-to-one staff support planning process and day-to-day support.

 The Trust welcomes your feedback in all forms.